Clastify logo

 What a radical is

 A radical is a molecular entity with at least one unpaired electron.
-The definition is broad on purpose: a radical may be a single atom, a molecule, a cation or an anion, as long as the species contains an unpaired electron.
+The definition is deliberately broad: a radical may be a single atom, a molecule, a cation or an anion, as long as the species contains an unpaired electron somewhere.

-We show radicals with a dot, •, placed beside the atom carrying the unpaired electron.
-So Cl• is a chlorine atom with an unpaired electron, while •CH₃ is a methyl radical with the unpaired electron on carbon.
-In a larger species, that dot matters.
-It shows where the radical character sits.
+Radicals are shown with a dot, •, next to the atom carrying the unpaired electron.
+For example, ClCl\cdot is a chlorine atom with an unpaired electron, while CH3\cdot CH_3 is a methyl radical with the unpaired electron on carbon.
+In a larger species, the dot matters; it shows where the radical character is located.

 Image

 A molecular entity is a distinct atom, molecule, ion or radical that can be treated as an individual chemical species.
-So the word “radical” does not automatically mean “neutral”.
+So “radical” doesn’t automatically mean “neutral”.
 Examples include:

-Because the electron is unpaired, radicals are highly reactive: pairing that electron in a new covalent bond is usually favourable.
-In many organic reactions, radicals appear as short-lived intermediates, which are species formed during a reaction mechanism but not usually isolated as final products.
+The unpaired electron makes radicals highly reactive, since pairing that electron in a new covalent bond is usually favourable.
+In many organic reactions, radicals are short-lived intermediates: species formed during a reaction mechanism but not usually isolated as final products.

 Why electron sharing is the theme

 In ordinary covalent bonding, two atoms share a pair of electrons.
-Radical chemistry works differently, because single electrons move around.
+Radical chemistry works differently because single electrons move around.
 A radical can collide with a stable molecule, take part in bond breaking and bond making, then leave a new radical behind.
-That is the basis of a chain reaction: one reactive radical generates another reactive radical, so the process keeps going.
+That is the basis of a chain reaction: one reactive radical generates another reactive radical, so the process carries on.

 Two radicals can also meet and form a normal covalent bond.
 This removes unpaired electrons from the system and stops that particular chain.
-Later, we’ll call that termination.
-For now, the main idea is straightforward: radicals are reactive because they have unpaired electrons, and their formulae must show those unpaired electrons clearly.
+We’ll call that termination later, but the main idea is simple: radicals are reactive because they have unpaired electrons, and their formulae must show those unpaired electrons clearly.

 Homolytic fission

-Homolytic fission is bond breaking where each bonded atom takes one electron from the shared pair, producing two radicals.
-It differs from heterolytic fission, where both electrons move to one atom and ions are formed.
+Homolytic fission is bond breaking where each bonded atom takes one electron from the shared pair.
+Two radicals form.
+This is not the same as heterolytic fission, where both electrons move to one atom and ions are formed.

 For a halogen molecule, the general equation is: